EanMcDonaldWojciechowski/SoftDevProject/report/doc.md

 Open questions: where you list things that you are not sure of and would like the answer to.

-What does get() and waitAndGet() return?
-Is it an Object, Dataframe, Array?
-Will we need to cast?
-Example: DataFrame* result = kv.waitAndGet(verify);

-Currently, Dataframe::fromArray() takes an array and creates a dataframe, which is stored in the distributed kvstore.
-The example code given to us demonstrates how to store a single column dataframe.
-If we create a dataframe from a sor file using sorer, how can this dataframe (which already has values and numerous columns) be stored in the kvstore.
-Do we need to create a Dataframe::fromDataframe method?
-How can we store an existing dataframe in the distributed kvstore?
+What are the main differences between get and waitandget?
+Does wait and get just wait until the key exists?
+Does this go on forever?
+What happens if get is called and the key does not exist?

 Status: where you describe what has been done and give an estimate of the work that remains.

-The conceptual is done.
+Large part of the implementation has been done.
 A lot of the detailed technical stuff is done.
-We now have to get what we have done for previous assignments working for this assignments.
-This means changing serialize and deserialize to work with requests and key value store data, clients to be able to delegate information to the right clients, the Key Value stores, the columns to store different chunks on different clients, and the application to be able to work with all of that.
+We now have to fix up a few bugs, clean up our code, and get the entire application working as a whole without major problems.